Off To A Yummy Year

 Peeled and Dressed Baby Tomatoes/Fresh Ricotta/Pickled Yellow Cucumber

 A romantic dinner for two recently in Rancho Santa Fe was just lovely.
 It was a staycation at home, for two people smart enough to actually set the weekend aside for themselves.
 Taking some time to just relax at home, enjoy their home, and enjoy each other.
 Doesn’t that sound nice…I love marriage.
 I’m always elated to cook for people that recognize the need to slow down and enjoy each other.
+Not that I’m that good at making time away from the rigmarole off life But I appreciate it when it’s done.

 Turtle Rock Ridge Winery